 1min – OK, so… Demi Moore is a former secretary for the FBI.
 She’s lost her job because of her ex-husband, who happens to be Robert Patrick, and she’s now about to lose custody of her kid.
 Is this really Striptease, or is this an episode of The Jeremy Kyle Show?

 1min 10secs – Nah, can’t be an episode of The Jeremy Kyle Show – Demi Moore has far too many teeth.

 2mins – Here comes Burt Reynolds and he’s on the lookout for “poon-tang”.
 His words, not mine.
-I presume poon-tang is the name of a Chinese restaurant.
+I presume poon-tang is the name of a restaurant.
 Maybe he’s hungry.

 6mins – Oh… six minutes in and we have boobs on screen.
 I think this is going to be the theme of this movie.

 8mins – Demi Moore is stripping.
 I think this is where most of the budget went on this movie.
 Didn’t she get paid something like $12 million to strip for this film?
 That’s $6 million a boob.
 I’d have done it for less.
 A lot less.
 Call me.